michaellburchett/node-auth-service/README.md

 * Authorization Grant, without Scopes, and only implemented with MySQL, without migrations

 Backlog of features to be implemented:
-* Issue Refresh token and use it to refresh a token
 * Scopes
 * Refactor generally
 * Doc Blocks